BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 ## Amethyst Grotto and Sheridan Help Quests

 After accepting Keta's quest, head all the way out of the village and go back all the way through Amethyst Cave.
 In the second room, interact with this box of plants, then head north.
-Go to the west side of the room, where you'll see a man getting assaulted by **Solrock.** Challenge it to a battle and catch it to proceed.
+Go to the west side of the room, where you'll see a man getting assaulted by **Solrock**.
+Challenge it to a battle and catch it to proceed.

 Continue through the cave.
 Once at the entrance, head west until you see a red rock.
 Touch the stone, and a door will open.
 Enter and go downstairs.
 On the left above a tree is a hidden *Moon Ball*.